 Today, at \$52 million, Ranken's endowment fund significantly supplements the cost of student education.
 With its proud tradition of excellence in education, Ranken has maintained its position as a national leader in technical education.
 Ranken was the first-and one of the only-non-profit trade and technical schools to be accredited by the North Central Association of Colleges and Schools.
-Over the years, the small campus of 1907 has grown to provide almost 23 acres of classrooms, labs, shops, administrative offices and grounds-all designed to maximize hands-on learning.
+Over the years, the small campus of 1907 has grown to provide almost 23 acres of classrooms, labs, shops, administrative offices and grounds all designed to maximize hands-on learning.
 In order to offer quality technical education to students outside of the St. Louis metro area, the College opened a second location in Wentzville in 2013 and opened a third location in Perryville in 2017.
+The College expanded the Wentzville location to Troy in August 2022 and will be opening a new location in Ashland, MO in January 2024.